mariadev/BankMobileApp/README.md

 ## Description

 - UI base on a bank style app.
-The screen has a slide down gesture that will hide  money amounts adding a blur effect
+The screen has a slide down gesture that will hide  money amounts adding a blur effect.

 #### Frameworks